 - Under 14s not allowed to play the Championship Course

-- The Carnoustie Golf Centre opened in 2018.
-It is a unique, state-of-the-art indoor golf facility, delivering a premium practice experience.
+- The Carnoustie Golf Centre is a unique, state-of-the-art indoor golf facility, delivering a premium practice experience.
 The Performance Centre houses seven simulator bays, complete with launch monitors and one of which contains camera analysis technology to provide assistance for coaching and custom fitting.
 The bays also provide visitors with an excellent warm-up area.

 Carnoustie Course Scorecard